 Introduction

 With the development of deep learning in recent years, there have been various machine vision models proposed for a variety of machine vision tasks, including object detection, instance segmentation and object tracking, etc. Object detection is one of the most popular and basic machine vision tasks.
-A number of object detection models have been published in academic conferences and journals, achieving substantial performance improvement, such as [2][3][4][5], etc. However, in current CTC of VCM, only a single object detection model is used.
+A number of object detection models have been published in academic conferences and journals, achieving substantial performance improvement, such as [1][2][3][4], etc. Similarly, object tracking is another important machine vision task, which has been widely investigated, such as [5][6][7][8], etc. However, in current CTC of VCM [9], only a single machine vision model is used for each task.
 In this contribution, in order to investigate the stability of the performance evaluation with a single model, we conducted the following two experiments:

-Evaluating one codec with two different object detection models: in this test, an object detection task with model A and model B are conducted on the same reconstructed video, and then detection accuracies of model A and model B are compared.
+Evaluating one codec with two different machine vision models: in this test, a machine vision task with model A and model B are conducted on the same reconstructed video, and then machine vision accuracies of model A and model B are compared.

-Two codecs evaluated with two object detection models respectively: in this test, we first use model A to evaluate the coding performance difference between codec A and codec B and get the first comparison result, and then we use model B to do the same thing to get the second comparison result, and finally the first comparison result is compared with the second comparison result to see how much difference there is between these two results.
+Two codecs evaluated with two machine vision models respectively: in this test, we first use model A to evaluate the coding performance difference between codec A and codec B and get the first comparison result, and then we use model B to do the same thing to get the second comparison result, and finally the first comparison result is compared with the second comparison result to see how much difference there is between these two results.

 Experimental results and analysis of Test1